 Our top sights, highlights and exclusive tips

 Head inland towards a peak altitude of 2,835 feet when entering the Santa Cruz Highlands.
 Due to its climate, this area attracts a variety of animals such as the Giant Galapagos Tortoise.
-No visit is complete without heading to El Chato Ranch—prepare to be amazed by all that it is you find when entering these highlands.
+No visit to Puerto Ayora is complete without heading to El Chato Ranch—prepare to be amazed by all that it is you find when entering these highlands.

 Mustard colored Iguanas (largest on-land population), prickly pear cacti, and blood red vegetation make South Plaza Islands one of the most unspoiled parts of the country.
 Colonies of sea lions and countless bird species, as well as quirky rock formations, all await you here.